-Portage Ontario’s drug addiction rehabilitation centre located in Elora, Ontario, provides a residential treatment program for Ontario youth 14 to 18+.
+Portage Ontario’s drug addiction rehabilitation centre located in Elora, Ontario, provides a free residential treatment program for Ontario youth 14 to 18+.

 Within the gender-specific therapeutic community environment, residents deal with the root causes of their drug addiction problems and learn how to better function in their everyday lives, without needing drugs.

 The on-site schooling, tailored to individual needs, helps them learn to succeed in school.

 The supportive community of people who have been through similar struggles helps them to develop the self-esteem and social competencies necessary to build the confidence that they too can live healthy, happy, and productive lives.

 Aftercare and Family Services help them develop a strong support network of people to help them pursue a positive lifestyle after treatment.

 - Develop self-esteem and acquire social skills to better handle life’s challenges

 - Learn how to succeed in a school environment